-The Insurance Services Office, or ISO for short, is a business that provides statistical and actuarial information along with certain advisory services to other businesses, mainly, insurance companies.
+The Insurance Services Office, or ISO for short, is an insurance advisory organization that provides statistical and actuarial information to businesses.
 ISO focuses on property/casualty insurance, including both personal and commercial lines.
-Its customers include insurers, actuaries, agents and brokers, and government entities, such as fire and building code departments.
+Its customers include insurance companies, actuaries, agents and brokers, and government entities, such as fire and building code departments.

 ISO has evolved substantially since its inception.
 ISO was created in 1971 when several rating bureaus consolidated and formed a non-profit association of insurers.
 By 1993, ISO had been reorganized as a for-profit independent corporation.
 In 2008, it created a new company called Verisk.
 ISO went public the following year and became a wholly-owned subsidiary of Verisk.
 As a subsidiary of a public company, ISO is no longer controlled by insurers.

 Need for ISO

 Insurers develop rates based on projections of future losses.
 They obtain data about past losses and then use probabilities to predict whether future losses will be higher, lower or the same as those that occurred previously.
 Losses become more predictable as the amount of data increases.
 That is, insurers can predict future losses more accurately when they have a large amount of loss data to work with.

 While some insurers may be able to predict losses accurately using their own loss data, most cannot.
 A majority of insurers are relatively small and can't generate enough data on their own to make accurate predictions about future claims.
 Thus, many insurers rely on ISO for data.

 ISO collects loss data from the insurers that purchase its products and services.
 These insurers are called ISO subscribers.
 Each year, subscribers report their premiums, losses, and expenses to ISO.
 The insurers categorize the data by line of business (type of coverage).
 For instance, an insurer might provide separate data for commercial property, auto physical damage, and general liability.